PGCE Primary 5-11 iQTS

 If your placement school will be paying your programme fees, you will need to ensure you provide sponsorship information when you enrol.

 - Study costs

-There may be extra costs on top of the tuition fee, such as set books, a computer and internet access.
+There may be extra costs on top of the tuition fee, such as classroom resources and travel costs.